ooni/spec/nettests/ts-017-web-connectivity.md

 ### Local processing of the measurement results

-Web Connectivity measurement comples when one of the following happens:
+Web Connectivity measurement completes when one of the following happens:

 1. we obtain a response that is not a redirect (the "final" webpage);